playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-2-1e2j/index.md

 }
 ```

-<figcaption>Main file using the shared environments library</figcaption>
+> Main file using the shared environments library

 To use the shared data access library in the booking desktop application, we need to register our shared data access module in the booking feature shell module.